 As I entered my adult life, I became my mom.
 I LOVE working!
 It’s my passion.
 I was a culinary chef and pastry chef during my 20s and 30s.
 I worked full time with several caterers and created my own wedding cake business.
 Like all workaholics, I worked 17-hour days and loved every second of it.
 However, after years of this, I burned out and got sick of baking.

 After we moved to Hawaii, I was pulled in two completely different directions.
 One direction was my desire for a perfect dream lifestyle of visiting farmers’ markets, cooking wonderful meals, gardening in my vegetable garden, enjoying happy puppies running around in the backyard, baking cookies for my neighbors, and having wonderful friends over for afternoon tea.
-The other direction was my dream online business and teaching online marketing.
+The other direction was my dream online business.

 I really love working.
 No … I REEEEALLY love working!
 I especially love creating a plan, researching it, and orchestrating its perfect execution.
 The only problem is, I don’t like slowing down or taking any breaks because I feel that it slows my progress toward completing my project.
 I like to move fast!
 However, once I am into the project, especially the research phase, the level of detail—along with the size, shape, and scope of the project—grows along with my knowledge and understanding.
 This creates so much perfectly intertwined, detailed perfection that I can’t possibly complete the task within my allotted time frame.
 So, my life once again became filled with 17-hour workdays, which threw me completely out of balance.
 I watched my puppy and my husband heading off to the farmers’ market on Saturdays while I obsessively worked in my office.
 I realized that some things had to change.